 On days the Blue Jays are in town, you’ll see boys and girls with their moms or dads or grandparents heading to the ballpark on Toronto’s extensive transit network.
 The kids might have a ball glove in hand and almost certainly have a blue and white Jays cap as they ride the streetcar or subway in anticipation of a day at the ballpark.

 As subway trains arrive at the city’s hub, Union Station, the stairs and walkways are a sea of blue and white.
-The Blue Jays home stadium, known as Rogers Centre, is just a 10-minute walk from Union Station and immediately south of the city’s Entertainment District, an area rich with fun bars and restaurants that barely existed prior to the arrival of the ball yard.
+The Blue Jays home stadium, Rogers Centre, is just a 10-minute walk from Union Station and immediately south of the city’s Entertainment District, an area rich with fun bars and restaurants.

 View the Blue Jays team roster.